developerwok/resume/README.md

 -------

 >I'm seeking a role on a dynamic, ambitious &amp; curious team.
 I love working with modern web technology stacks and exploring new productivity tools.
 I aspire to be a major contributor within an organization that holds a meaningful mission.
-Sharing my knowledge and mentorship are values that seek for in opportunities through out my professional career.
+Sharing my knowledge and giving and having mentorship are values that I look for in opportunities.
 I have a genuine love of learning and look forward to collaboratively tackling hard problems.

 ## BaoQuoc Doan &ndash; Senior Frontend Engineer